RSV is a viral illness that causes symptoms such as trouble

 Antibiotics are not used to treat

 RSV.
 Treatment for RSV is done to help ease symptoms.
-Treatment may include:
+Treatment varies by how serious

 More fluids.
 It’s very important to